 For older students who are preparing for their HSC, provide a quiet workplace for them to be able to focus.
 This could be their bedroom or another quiet place in the home, or maybe the dining room that is never used.
 The space should be away from high-traffic areas and free from loud noises and screens.

 Regarding the placement of the desk, consider different positions.
 Perhaps sketch up the floor plan of where you’ll place the desk and other furniture.
-Choose a position with plenty of light, ideally in a 90-degree angle to the window to minimise reflection on the computer screen.
-If space is at a premium maybe purchase a desk with shelves as part of the design or look at placing shelves on the wall.
-(If opting for this solution, ensure their is enough support in the walls to take the weight of text books).
+Choose a position with plenty of light.
+Ideally in a 90-degree angle to the window to minimise reflection on the computer screen.
+If space is at a premium maybe purchase a desk with shelves as part of the design.
+Or look at placing shelves on the wall.
+(If opting for this solution, ensure there is enough support in the walls to take the weight of books).

-Let them loose in a stationery store to purchase folders to personalise the space.
-Don’t forget a decent desk light to minimise eye strain.
+Let your child/children loose in a stationery store to purchase folders to personalise the space.

 Use a pin board either leaning against the wall or hanging over the desk for your child to pin pictures, reminders and images of their favourite characters.
 Or you could hang a ribbon across a wall, like a clothesline.
 Here you can clip little notes with small clothes pegs that are easily found in a dollar shop.
 Colourful accessories round up a functional design while spreading fun and cheer.